MCT-master/mct-master.github.io/_posts_draft/2019-05-12-Our-Portal-Train.md

 <figure>
   <img src="/assets/img/cj/portaltog.jpg " width = "100%" align="center" />
-  <figcaption>Vår Portaltog</figcaption>
+  <figcaption>Vår Portaltog i Trondheim</figcaption>
 </figure>

+There are many blogs explainig the audio set ups in the <a href="https://mct-master.github.io/portal/" target="_blank">**The blog of MCT**</a>.
+However, only few of them have addressed the scenarios and physical setup of furnitures and technical equipments, for example, <a https://mct-master.github.io/portal/2018/09/10/A-team-first-week.html" target="_blank">**A-team-First Week**</a>, <a https://mct-master.github.io/portal/2018/09/17/Group-B-setting-up-tico.html" target="_blank">**M.A.D.E - setting up Tico**</a> and <a https://mct-master.github.io/portal/2018/10/03/A-team-presentation.html" target="_blank">**Group A - Setting up for a joint group presentation**</a>.
-In the spring semester 2019, we had five courses with different teaching and learning environment.
-In addition, we also had some series of talks, seminars and started both running and streaming WoNomute seminars from the portal.
+This blog is an attempt to fill the gaps and In the spring semester 2019, we had five courses with different teaching and learning environment.
+Together with lectures and seminars, we also had some series of talks, workshops and started both running and streaming of the WoNomute seminars from the portal.